QATest463/WebWorkQA/README.md

 ## 🌟 Purpose
 This project demonstrates:
 - Realistic QA documentation practices
-- Modular, scalable structure for teamwork
+- Modular and scalable structure for team collaboration
-- Readiness for real-world projects and collaboration
+- Readiness for real-world projects and teamwork
+- Transition from manual API tests in Postman to automated tests in PyTest

+---

+## 🛠️ Work in Progress
+> This repository is under active development.
+> Modules will be added **incrementally**.

+**✅ In Progress:**
+- Time Tracking

+**🗓️ Next Planned Modules:**
+- Authentication / Authorization
+- User Profile / Account Management
+- Tasks and Projects

 ---

 ## 🚀 Author
 **Vahe Hunanyan**
 - QA Engineer (Manual + Automation)
 - Open to feedback and collaboration!